Tanner Scheppers: St. Paul Saints

 Scheppers signed with the St. Paul Saints of the American Association of Independent Professional Baseball for the 2009 season.
+In 4 starts 19 innings he went 1-1 with a 3.32 ERA and 20 strikeouts.

 Texas Rangers

 Scheppers was chosen in the supplementary first round, with the 44th overall selection, of the 2009 Major League Baseball Draft by the Texas Rangers.
 Teams passed on him again due to injury concerns, as some believed he had a partially torn labrum, which would require surgery.
 Scheppers also was the pitching coach for the junior varsity baseball team at Trabuco Hills High School in Mission Viejo, California, for the 2009 season.

 On September 17, 2009, Scheppers signed with the Texas Rangers to a minor league deal.
 Scheppers was selected to represent the United States in the All-Star Futures Game in 2010.

 On June 7, 2012, Scheppers was called up to the majors when Derek Holland was placed on the 15-day disabled list.
 On the same day, he made his Major League debut for the Texas Rangers in relief of Yu Darvish, and gave up a solo home run and struck out 2 in 1 2/3 innings in a 7–1 loss to the Oakland Athletics.
 Scheppers picked up his first win on August 16, 2012, when the Rangers defeated the New York Yankees.
 In 2013, Scheppers made 76 relief appearances for the Rangers, tied for the third-most in the American League.

 In 2013 Scheppers reported that he was randomly assaulted and "sucker punched" in Cleveland while walking back to the team hotel after dinner.
 Reports later emerged which indicated that he been in a bar fight and was using the random assault story as a cover.

 The Rangers named Scheppers their Opening Day starting pitcher in 2014.
 However, he experienced right elbow inflammation and went on the disabled list in April, after making four starts.
 He returned to the Rangers in June as a relief pitcher, and returned to the disabled list with elbow inflammation after making four appearances.
 Scheppers missed the last two months of the 2015 season with a bone bruise in his left knee.

 Scheppers was diagnosed with torn cartilage in his left knee before the 2016 season, and required surgery, which kept him out until September.

+He was sent outright to Triple-A Round Rock Express on April 15, 2017.
 He had his contract purchased on June 19, 2017.
-He was returned to the minor leagues on July 2, 2017.
+He was optioned back to the minor leagues on July 2, 2017.
+He was designated for assignment on August 26.

 Scheppers left the Rangers organization in October 2017, becoming a minor league free agent.

 Chiba Lotte Marines

 On January 15, 2018, he signed with the Chiba Lotte Marines of Nippon Professional Baseball.
+He became a free agent after the season.